 |Amount of Shedding||Medium|

 History of the Rottweiler

-Though the exact origins of the Rottweiler are not known, it is believed that the breed derived from the mastiff and that its ancestors can be traced back to ancient Rome.
+Though the exact origins of the Rottweiler are not known, it is believed that the breed derived from the Mastiff and that its ancestors can be traced back to ancient Rome.
 They were drover dogs who herded livestock for the army.
 Later development of the breed occurred in the German town of Rottweil, where it worked as a cattle dog and sometimes a police dog before its popularity diminished.
-At one time, the breed was referred to as the Rottweil metzgerhund (butcher dog).
+At one time, the breed was referred to as the Rottweiler Metzgerhund, or Butcher's Dog of Rottweil.

 In the early 20th century, the breed was once again used as a police dog and began gaining popularity in the U.S. The hard-working nature of the Rottweiler has made its popularity grow over the years and it is now the eighth most popular breed, according to the American Kennel Club (AKC).
 The breed was recognized by the AKC in 1931.